 WES applauds the accomplishments of its students who won local and national awards and prizes.
-The following is a list of awards WES students earned in the 2015-2016 school year.
+The following is a list of awards WES students earned in the 2016-2017 school year.

-2016 President's Award for Educational Excellence
+2017 President's Award for Educational Excellence

-Le Grand Concours 2016 (National French Contest)
+Le Grand Concours 2017 (National French Contest)

 The National French Contest/Le Grand Concours is an annual competition sponsored by the American Association of Teachers of French.
 Students of French in Grades 1-12, in all 50 states and abroad, take a written test and compete against students with similar educational background for prizes.

-Gold Medal: Three students
+Gold Medal: Two students

-Silver Medal: Six students
+Silver Medal: 10 students

-Bronze Medal: Six students
+Bronze Medal: Nine students

 The National Spanish Exam Winners

 The National Spanish Examinations are a motivational contest to recognize student achievement in the study of Spanish and to stimulate further interest in the teaching and learning of Spanish.
 The National Spanish Examinations are online, standardized assessment tools for Grades 6 -12, given voluntarily by about 4000 teachers throughout the United States to measure performance (interpretive communication) and achievement of students who are studying Spanish as a second language.